ivyostosh/personal-site/src/data/about.md

 I was a bit slow to find out what I truly want to do for life.
 25 years to be exact.\
 \
-By that time, I have finished both my undergraduate and graduate education in Accounting, got my CPA license, and started to work at a CPA firm.
+By that time, I have finished my undergraduate and graduate education in accounting, got my CPA license, and started to work at a CPA firm.
 Regardless, I made up my mind to pursue a career in Data Engineering instead.
 Why?
 I came to realize nothing else in my career beats the excitement of building a good piece of software, solving a hard problem, and optimizing a lengthy process.\
 \
-After making that decision, I took three years to finish my Computer Science degree, sharpen skills through side projects, and build a new resume.
+After making that decision, it took me a little over three years to finish my M.S. in Computer Science degree, sharpen skills through side projects, and build up a new resume.
-I'm now ready to embark on a new journey as a full-time Data Engineer.
+I'm now ready to embark on a new journey as a full-time Software Engineer.

 # Currently

-I currently work at Google as a Data Analyst.
-My main work is to build revenue infrastructure work for Google Ads incentives programs.
+I currently work at Google as a Data Analyst responsible for building Python and SQL based data pipelines to support the Google Ads incentives programs.

 # Some facts and history